 Suggestions for being an effective caregiver

 Create a list of tasks.
-Caregiving, like any responsibility, is made up of individual tasks of varying importance.
-Make a list of all of your caregiving tasks and use it to decide how to divide the tasks between friends, family, hired professionals, and community organization volunteers.
+Caregiving, like any responsibility, involves tasks of varying importance.
+Start by making a list of all of your caregiving tasks.
+Then, use it to decide how to divide the tasks between friends, family, professionals, and other volunteers.

 Be proactive.
 Being proactive means taking charge and planning as much as possible to prevent last-minute emergencies.
 This can also help provide a sense of control and order.
 Create schedules that list which relative, friend, or other volunteer is available when and for what tasks.
 Make sure that all of the caregivers involved have some time to be away without feeling guilty or concerned .
 Long-distance caregiving takes even more planning.
 Find out more about how to be an effective long-distance caregiver .

 Be a problem solver.
-To be a good problem solver, identify problems, find out what needs to be done, and follow through.
-Most importantly, do not be afraid to seek advice and help from others.
+To be a good problem solver, identify problems, find out what is needed, and follow through.
+Do not be afraid to seek advice and help from others.
 Look for creative solutions that work for your and the person you care for.

 Try to stay positive.
-Sometimes it’s easier said than done, but having a positive attitude can help set the tone for everything you do.
+Having a positive attitude can help set the tone for all that you do.
 You may not have control of what happens to you, but you can change how you react.
 To help you cope, talk with other members of the caregiving team.
-You may also wish to talk with friends, religious or spiritual advisors, counselors , and health care professionals to help you cope.
+You may also wish to talk with friends, religious or spiritual advisors, counselors , and health care professionals.

 Know yourself.
-Recognize your own strengths and limitations as a caregiver.
+Recognize your own strengths and weaknesses as a caregiver.
 This allows you to set boundaries and know when to ask for help.
-Setting limits can be beneficial to both the caregiver and the person receiving care; the person with cancer can exercise some independence, while the caregiver gets a needed break.
-Compassionate caregivers must recognize when they need a break so they don’t become overwhelmed or burned out.
+Setting limits can help you and the person you care for.
+The person you care for can exercise some independence, while you get a break.
+It is important to recognize when you need a break so you don’t feel burned out.
 Read more about how caregivers can take care of themselves .